Willamette University

 Peer institutions matched by type, size, and selectivity.

 Scorecard peers include George Fox University, Oklahoma City University, and University of Evansville.
 Willamette's ROI of 59 is above George Fox (ROI 57) and similar to other small Pacific Northwest private colleges.
-Among Oregon private colleges in this batch, Willamette's completion and repayment rates are stronger than most.
-The institution's challenge relative to peers is a $25,121 net price against $36,600 median earnings -- a structural difficulty it shares with many small liberal arts colleges outside elite tier endowment ranges.
+Among Oregon private colleges in our dataset, Willamette's completion and repayment rates are stronger than most.
+The institution's challenge relative to peers is a $25,121 net price against $36,600 median earnings - a structural difficulty it shares with many small liberal arts colleges outside elite tier endowment ranges.

 | School | ROI | Net Price | 10yr Earnings |